Introduction

 Alternatively, you can quickly get started by cloning the Credible Layer starter repository:

-git clone https://github.com/phylaxsystems/credible-layer-starter
+git clone --recurse-submodules https://github.com/phylaxsystems/credible-layer-starter

 cd credible-layer-starter